-If you arrive at school or class thirty (30) or more minutes late, you will be marked absent.
+If you arrive to school or class thirty (30) or more minutes late, you will be marked absent.
 If you are less than 30 minutes late, you will be marked tardy.
 In either case, report directly to your class; do not report to the Main Office.
-Two tardies equal one absence.